Hannalysis/Coding-Chronicles/README.md

 I do intend to completely re-make my linkedin banner to closely match my portfolio design (and CV) in the near future.
 Just not today!

+I got a bit of a second-wind this evening, and decided to continue learning more about Union Types, and therefore type narrowing.
+Learn TypeScript course progress: 68%.

 ------------